shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "No, I was planning on coming."
 Ersatzica took a step back.

 "Hmm."
 He glared into her eyes.
 "Ok, well it's a good thing.
 You could definitely use the training.
 As of right now," he said as he swiped the stick from Ersatzica's hand, "you lack discipline.
-By the end of your training, how ever long it takes," he used the stick to guide Ersatzica's posture into the pristine stance that Mudrich and Wryonin were using, "you will know how to be on time, how to run fast, and how to be a proper wolf."
+By the end of your training, how ever long it takes," he used the stick to guide Ersatzica's posture into the pristine stance that Mudrich and Wryonin were using, "you will know how to be on time, how to run fast, and how to be a proper wolf of loyalty."

+“Ok.”

+“That’s ‘yes, sir’ to you.”

-"Y… yes… sir," Ersatzica grimaced.
+"Y… yes… sir."
+Ersatzica put on a brave face, and stood up straight.

 "That's more like it.
-Now go run 5 laps!"
-The coach wolf howled, "Run!"
+Now go run 5 laps!
+And make them quick!"
+The Uncle Callustar howled, "Run!"

+Wryonin and Mudrich took off jogging, but Ersatzica stayed behind.

+“What are you waiting for?
+Run!”

 "But I can't!
 You see, I have this scar—"

 "Did you hear me?
 I said run!"
 He slapped her on the back with the stick and prodded her to start going.

+She walked in the direction Wryonin and Mudrich went.

+“Are you deaf?
+I said run!”

+“Yes, sir.”
+Ersatzica picked up the pace.

-Wryonin and Mudrich took off down the trail at a pace they considered a jog, but for Ersatzica, it was a sprint.
+Wryonin and Mudrich were quite a bit, jogging along the trail at a pace they considered a jog, but for Ersatzica, it was a sprint.

+“Wait up!”
+Ersatzica yelled.

-"Wow, Ersie!"
-Mudrich ran beside her.
-"You're actually keeping up!
+Mudrich stopped and ran to her.
+“There you are!”
+Mudrich ran beside Ersie, while Wryonin kept at his pace ahead of them.
+"Wow, Ersie!
+You're actually keeping up!
 See?
 I knew you could do it!"

 Ersatzica breathed heavily.
 "I… need… to… take… a breather."
 She slowed down to her jog pace, then to a walk, then she stopped and rested her hands on her knees.

-"Ersie!"
-Mudrich yelled back as she continued running.
-She looked at Wryonin.
-"Should we stop and wait for her?"
+"Wryonin!"
+Mudrich yelled out to him as she stopped running.
+"Wait for us?"

-"You heard Coach Ynndor.
+Wryonin stopped to turn around and shout back, "You heard Uncle Callustar.
 Run."

-They continued through the trail, all the way to the point where it looped back around to the training clearing.

-"Where's Ersatzica?"
-Coach Ynndor scowled.

-"She's coming."
-Wryonin perked his ears.

-"You were assigned to run together.
-As a *group*.
-You left your teammate behind, Wryonin.
-You left your own *sister* behind!
-How can you consider yourself a wolf of loyalty and do that?"

-"I'm sorry, sir."
-Wryonin hung his head.

-"Don't apologize!
-Go back and get your sister!
-And this time, don't come back unless you're all three together!"

-"Yes, sir."

-Wryonin and Mudrich ran back to get Ersie.
+“Wryonin!”
+Mudrich yelled.

+“It’s ok, Mudrich.”
+Ersatzica panted.
+“I’ll catch up with you guys.”

+“Are you sure?”

+“Yeah go on ahead.”

+“Ok, I’ll keep an eye on you, make sure you’re still there.”

+“Thanks.”

+Mudrich took off, catching up with Wryonin easily.

-Meanwhile, Ersie walked along the path, breathing rapidly, trying to catch her breath.
+Walking along the path, Ersie breathed rapidly, trying to catch her breath.
 She ran a hand through her belly fur.
 The scar tissue still had the same bumpy texture.
 She looked at her hand.
 It was clean, save for the bit of dust.
 There was no blood on it.
 Ersie breathed a sigh of relief.

-Wryonin and Mudrich came back for Ersie.
+Ersatzica panted and leaned on a tree.
+Why was it so hot out?
+It was still morning, wasn’t it?
+Wasn’t it supposed to be cool in the morning?
+The sun is out.
+She leaned into the tree’s shade and looked around.
+Oh the river!
+It would be cool, for sure!
+It’d also help satisfy her thirst.

+Ersatzica walked to the river and splashed her face with water.
+Ah, yes!
+That feels so good!
+She looked across it.
+There’s that rock.
+The fisher cat was sitting on it the other day.
+If he hadn’t been there… Ersatzica looked down river.
+She couldn’t see from where she was at, but the water fall roared from just beyond the next tree line.
+She turned again to the rock.
+But he *was* there.
+And he saved her.
+But why?

+She rolled around in the swallow part of the river.
+That hit the spot!
+But she was all wet.
+She shook it off, but was still a little wet.
+She climbed up onto a boulder near her.
+That’s nice.

+A small rock flew out from nowhere and landed right next to her.
+She jumped.
+The rock was the size of her hand.
+It slid down the side of the boulder and landed in the sand.
+The string tied around it pulled it slightly toward the river.
+That string stretched all the way across the river and disappeared into thin air at about the point it would go over the fisher cat’s rock.

+Ersatzica scrambled for the tree line.
+She hid behind a tree and observed the rock.
+The string pulled it across the river and up to the rock, where it too disappeared.

+Ersatzica stared at the river for a moment.
+What was that?
+Why did it disappear like that?
+Where did it go?

+“Ersatzica!”
+Mudrich yelled. *AWOOOOOO!* “Where?”

+*AWOOOO!* “Here!”
+Ersatzica howled back.
+She returned to the running path.

 "Ersie!
 There you are!
 What's taking so long?"

 "You know, the usual."
+She held her scar.

 "You doing ok?"

 "Same as usual."

-"Coach Ynndor said we should travel together."
-Wryonin ran up to her side and jogged next to her, almost in place, as slow as she was going.
+"Uncle Callustar said we should travel together."
+Wryonin ran up to her side and jogged next to her, almost in place, as slow as she was walking.
 "Can you go faster?"

 "I've reached my limit, Wryonin.
 I can't run anymore right now."